3D models are ubiquitous in many fields:

 Key points:

-Consider a vertex located at position \(p_A\) where two groups of faces meet at a right angle.
-If we want a rendering with a sharp (non-smoothed) edge, this vertex must carry two different normals, one for each group of faces.
-Since the connectivity table is unique, we must create two distinct entries in the vertex array, sharing the same position but with different normals.
+Consider a vertex located at a position \(p_A\) where two groups of faces meet at a right angle.
+If one desires a rendering with a crisp edge (not smoothed), the vertex must carry two different normals, one for each group of faces.
+Since the connectivity table is unique, one must create two distinct entries in the vertex array, sharing the same position but with different normals.

 std::vector<vec3> position = { p0, p1, p2, p3, pA, pB };